-I would like to take this early opportunity to welcome you onto the Certificate in Professional Studies in Learning and Teaching in Higher Education (CPS), and wish you an enjoyable and fulfilling learning experience.
+The Academic Enhancement Centre (AEC) would like to take this early opportunity to welcome you onto the Certificate in Professional Studies in Learning and Teaching in Higher Education (CPS), and wish you an enjoyable and fulfilling learning experience.
 This handbook will give you an overview of the whole programme, and all the component parts that you choose to undertake within it.
 The Certificate in Professional Studies in Learning and Teaching [CPS], is a qualification in Higher Education designed specifically to support and advise university lecturers [or other staff who are required to teach], who have little or no previous experience in teaching.
 The programme aims to provide an introduction to the knowledge and skills needed to support student learning, and is a key part of the university strategy for improving the student experience.

-The programme is intended to support your role as a teacher at XJTLU and to provide you with opportunities to interact with other teaching staff, and to gain some knowledge of the University's quality assurance and enhancement processes and in doing so provide you with the help you need to best support your students.
+The programme is intended to support your role as a teacher at XJTLU or at an equivalent Higher Education Institution (HEI) and to provide you with opportunities to interact with other teaching staff, and to gain some knowledge of the XJTLU's quality assurance and enhancement processes and in doing so provide you with the help you need to best support your students.
 Additionally, we have aligned the learning outcomes to the UKPSF (UK Professional Standards Framework).
-This means that in addition to your academic achievements, you will also be eligible to apply for professional recognition of Fellowship of the Higher Education.
+This means that in addition to your academic achievements, you will also be eligible to apply for professional recognition of a Fellowship of the Higher Education.
 (You can find more information about this on page 7).